Cloudy with a Chance of TB: Bringing Health Screening to Marginalized Communities

 As per my goals for the year, I want to develop innovative strategies to further engage the community in this work and achieve equal screening rates among all demographics.
 I want to work to find strategies and solutions to fill these gaps.
 I’m also motivated to help recruit individuals to meet the project’s 100,000-person-screening goal.

 I want to empower the community to feel involved in the greater mission of the vehicle and in the fight for the right to health.
-On site, you often hear “Alto a la TB” (Stop TB) and “End TB” shouted as empowerment phrases.
+On site, you often hear “Alto a la TB” (Stop TB) and “End TB” being shouted as empowerment phrases.
 I want these phrases to become recognized in every household throughout the three districts, bringing more awareness to this amazing project and SES.
 Lastly, I want to fully integrate myself with the SES staff and bring a positive, open, and encouraging attitude.

 Coast of Lima, Peru.
 Image courtesy of Unsplash.